Andrios17/T1A2---FINAL/README.md

 **All of the created wireframes can be found within the images folder of the project**

 As seen in the ***About Me*** wireframes, it was always the goal to create this portfolio with a simplistic design and while utilising CSS flexbox heavily.
-This was done in an effort not only nail down the basics learnt throughout the beginning stages of the diploma, but also to make the portfolio easy not only for perspective employers to navigate but also any potential users that may come across this piece of work.
-The heavy reliance on flexbox is quite prevenlent throughout the portfolio.
-When viewing the source code of the portfolio, most if not all the components included to make up the portfolio are wrapped in a container which utilising ```display: flexbox;```.
+This was done in an effort to not only nail down the basics learnt throughout the beginning stages of the diploma, but also to make the portfolio easy not only for perspective employers to navigate but also any potential users that may come across this piece of work.
+The heavy reliance on flexbox is quite prevalent throughout the portfolio.
+When viewing the source code of the portfolio, most if not all the components included to make up the portfolio are wrapped in a container utilising ```display: flexbox;```.

 In terms of the design for mobile users, a barebones approach was utilised.
-This was to ensure that amount of scrolls utilised to by users to view all relevent information was minimal but also to ensure that the minimal screen realestate was used to convey information that was of outmost importance.
+This was to ensure that the amount of scrolls utilised  by users to view all relevent information was minimal but also to ensure that the minimal screen realestate was used to convey information that was of outmost importance.
 This came at the sacrafice of various images that are present in both the tablet and desktop designs but not in the mobile designs.

 The tablet and desktop implementations are quite similar in scope as utiising a combination of flexbox and relative measurement units, allowed components to be scaled acurately depening on the screen size of the device being used to view the portfolio.